P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Solutions to the Yang-Baxter equation via P onka (bi)-magmas

-\item $R$ is a simple in the sense of \Cref{de:solsimple} if and only if $X$ is a finite set and there exists a cycle $f: X \to X$ of length $|X|$ such that $R (x, \, y) = (f(x), \, f(y))$, for all $x$, $y\in X$.
-Any two such simple solutions associated to a finite right P{\l}onka magma $(X, \cdot)$ are isomorphic. \end{enumerate} \end{corollary}
+\item $R$ is ideal-simple in the sense of Definition \ref{def:solsimple} if and only if $X$ is a finite set and there exists a cycle $f: X \to X$ of length $|X|$ such that $R (x, \, y) = (f(x), \, f(y))$, for all $x$, $y\in X$.
+Any two such ideal-simple solutions associated to a finite right P{\l}onka magma $(X, \cdot)$ are isomorphic. \end{enumerate} \end{corollary}